OpenUSOS/OpenUSOS/api.md

 ---------
 1. id, query1 = url, query2 empty ---- returns a string, url which has to be used to log in.
 2. id, query1 = log_in, query2 = PIN (The value)  ---- logging the user in.
-returns dict {'AT', ATS'} with [access token] and [access token secret] used to resume the session, or 'N' if not successful
+returns dict {'AT', ATS'} with [access token] and [access token secret] used to resume the session, or 'N' if not succesful
 3. id, query1 = resume, query2 [access token], query3 = [access token secret] ---- resumes the session.
 returns 'Y' if was successful, and 'N' if not.
 4. id, query1 = log_out, query2 empty ---- invalidates the access token.